Dynamic clustering for heterophilic stochastic block models with time-varying node memberships: Numerical experiments

 \subsection{Simulation}

-We provide numerical experiments that demonstrate that our estimator described in Section \ref{ss:algorithm} is equipped with a tuning procedure which: 1) selects the bandwidth based on data that mimics the oracle that minimizes the Hamming error, and 2) improves upon other methods designed to estimate the community structure for the model \eqref{eq:adjacency_matrix}.
-We describe our simulation setup.
+We provide numerical experiments that demonstrate that our estimator described in Section \ref{ss:algorithm} is equipped with a tuning procedure which: 1) selects the bandwidth based on data that mimics the oracle that minimizes the Hamming error bound, and 2) improves upon other methods designed to estimate the community structure for the model \eqref{eq:adjacency_matrix}.
 Consider $T=50$ networks, each consisting of a network among $n=500$ nodes partitioned into $K=3$ communities.
 The first layer set 200 nodes to the first community, 50 nodes to the second community, and 250 nodes to the third community.
-Then, for each consecutive layer, the nodes switch communities according to the following Markov transition matrix,
+We describe our simulation setup, which consists of two major components: (1) how nodes change memberships between two time points, and (2) the connectivity matrix at each time point.
+First, for each consecutive layer, the nodes switch communities according to the following Markov transition matrix,

 Observe that $100\cdot (1-\gamma)$ percent of the nodes change communities between any two consecutive layers in expectation, and for the given initial community partition, this transition matrix ensures that the community sizes are stationary in expectation.
-The connectivity matrix is set to alternate between two possible matrices,
+Note that we simulate nodes switching communities via a Markov transition matrix for simplicity.
+As alluded to in Remark \ref{remark_cluster_size}, our theorems do not specifically require a Markov transition, and we illustrate KD-SoS on other transition mechanisms in the Appendix.
+Second, for a particular time $t$, the connectivity matrix is set to alternate between two possible matrices,

 where